Brightify/Reactant/docs/getting-started/architecture.md

 end
 ```

-Once you save the file, pop up the `Terminal` and run `pod install`.
-When the command completes, open the newly created `.xcworkspace`.
+Once you save the file, pop up the `Terminal` again and run `pod install`.
+When the command completes, open the newly created `.xcworkspace` file.
 Your project is now Reactant ready!

 ## Recommended directory structure